damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

-The majority of users rely on sites like StackOverflow to find answers to their Git problems, but how often do you use Git's built-in help to find more about a command you just found out?
+The majority of users rely on sites like StackOverflow to find answers to their Git problems, but how often do you use Git's built-in help to find more about a command you are struggling with?

 ### Learn about the most common commands